 In the event that there are access barriers including such things as excessive waiting lists, transportation challenges or unanticipated financial costs, the Navigator will help identify other resources and support options to better meet the families’ needs.

 Joy Clark has worked with families and youth for over ten years, supporting with a wide variety of needs including disability, grief, and trauma.
 Joy has a Master of Counselling Degree.
 She is passionate about increasing capacity and opportunities for those she works with which includes accessing appropriate supports.
 Joy believes that change comes through connection and agency and endeavours to offer warm, individualized support.

 Our Mental Health Navigator is a free, self-referral resource and can be accessed by phone or email:

-To help speed up the intake process, you can complete the below assessment form:
+To help speed up the intake process, you can complete the below assessment form (FAQs are listed below):

-A Mental Health and Addiction Navigator is a professional support that helps parents and caregivers of children and youth struggling during the COVID-19 pandemic more effectively identify and access available resources within our community.
+A Mental Health and Addiction Navigator is a professional support that helps parents and caregivers of children and youth struggling to more effectively identify and access available resources within our community.
 At Hull Services, we have nearly 60 years of experience assessing and supporting the mental health and addiction needs of children, youth and their families and bring this knowledge and experience to the Navigator role.

 No. Access to our Navigator is a self-referral process based upon your expressed concerns for the needs of your child.
 At Hull, we believe that parents and caregivers are experts in knowing when their child or teen is struggling, and welcome any referrals upon their behalf.